nnsW3/bulletproofs/docs/r1cs-docs-example.md

     muly_right[k-2] = y_{k-1} - z
 ```
 For `K = 1`:
 Connect `x_0` to `y_0` directly.
-Since there is only one permuatation of a 1-element list, we can omit the challenge entirely as it cancels out.
+Since there is only one permutation of a 1-element list, we can omit the challenge entirely as it cancels out.
 ```ascii,no_run
     x_0 = y_0
 ```